 • hair loss, brittle nails and dry skin (due to improper selection);

-• lethargy, feeling unwell, decreased libido.
+• lethargy, poor health, decreased libido.

 But not everyone can use this method of protection.